Distant Bri Bri Native Indian Village Along Panama Border Receives Gear

 If you would like to support future Timothy Project ventures, such as this one, please use the PayPal link below to make a donation.
-Your financial gift helps to secure additional equipment, sponsor a missionary or organization in an outreach effort, and cover associated costs of providing bibles, equipment, and other outreach tools around the world!
+Your financial gift helps to secure additional equipment, sponsor a missionary or organization in an outreach effort, and cover associated costs of providing bibles, equipment, and other outreach tools locally and around the world!

 #TPT